 Marwa Hassan is a lady on a mission, a mission to highlight hijabi, Islamic fashion through impeccable styling with true taste.
 Marwa, who defines herself as an Egyptian designer of her own namesake brand, as well as being a hijabi model, style influencer and blogger: proving that it’s something that she is truly interested in, for all the right reasons, let alone done with utter passion and perfectionism.

 What started out as a simple aim to raise the standards and taste within hijabi wear, turned into designing her own, she describes her standards as ‘High, and each look designed and created is with easy production and availability.
 With its key influence based upon veiled, respectable and modern taste; targeting international brands and A style categories’.

 Her designs and style can be simply described as demure and coherent, with a loveable chic charm.
 Marwa Hassan Couture works within modest ranges of Skirts, Dresses, and Abayas, to Cardigans, Blazers, Vests, as well as Jumpsuits and office wear women’s suits.

-Marwa’s social media presence and ability to inspire is mesmerizing and somewhat impressive, with a staggering amount of followers; just under the half million mark to be precise, she truly is a success story-a story of youth, courage and a young lady with a dream.
-Along with her undeniable power of savvy style within hijab style, she has an impressive portfolio of acknowledgments: from MBC TV and CBC TV, to a variety of local and regional online press, Marwa is self branding at its best, she speaks style, her style.
+Marwa’s social media presence and ability to inspire is mesmerizing and somewhat impressive, with a staggering amount of followers; just under the half-million mark to be precise, she truly is a success story-a story of youth, courage and a young lady with a dream.
+Along with her undeniable power of savvy style within the hijab style, she has an impressive portfolio of acknowledgments: from MBC TV and CBC TV, to a variety of local and regional online press, Marwa is self-branding at its best, she speaks style, her style.

 As an Egyptian designer, blogger, stylist and social media influencer, how do you see Egypt within the Middle East market